Most trial decisions from the BC Supreme Court can be automatically appealed to the BC Court of Appeal. (See ss. 6 – 8 of the Court of Appeal Act.)

 - a foreclosure order.

-You cannot appeal a decision from the family or small claims court directly to the Court of Appeal without filing an appeal to the Supreme Court first.
+You cannot appeal a decision from the family or small claims court (in Provincial Court) directly to the Court of Appeal without filing an appeal to the Supreme Court first.

 You may only appeal some decisions by BC administrative tribunals or others made by provincial or federal bodies.
 Usually those decisions must first be reviewed by the BC Supreme Court, unless the statute that created the tribunal says otherwise.
 You must read the applicable statutes to understand how to appeal a decision and the procedural timelines that you must follow.
 (See Rule 16-1 of the Supreme Court Civil Rules).